Transfer balance and block card

 - Select 'Transfer balance to another Opal card'

 - Follow the prompts to order a replacement Opal card.

 New cards can take five to seven business days to be mailed to you.
 In the meantime, you can use an Adult Opal card or tap on and tap off with a credit card, debit card or linked device to make a contactless payment for an Adult Opal fare.

 If you don't have another Opal card

-If you don't have another active card linked to your account, you'll only be able to block the lost, stolen or damaged card.
+If you don't have another active card linked to the same account, you'll only be able to block the lost, stolen or damaged card.
 Once you have another Opal card, contact Opal Customer Care to request that the balance from your blocked card be transferred to your new card.

-For more information please see the Opal Refund and Balance Transfer Policy Form (pdf 417KB).
+For more information please see the Opal Refund and Balance Transfer Policy Form (pdf 226KB).

 What you need to know

 - Balance transfers and adjustments must be collected by tapping on at an Opal card reader within 60 days, otherwise you will need to contact Opal Customer Care to reapply.